cbutcher9/MSc_thesis_peak_learning/README.md

 ## Usage

-Once the Jupyter Notebook server is running, open the desired notebook (find_map.ipynb or v1.ipynb) to explore the analysis and results.
+Once the Jupyter Notebook server is running, open the desired notebook (pearson_approach.ipynb or spearman_approach.ipynb) to explore the analysis and results.

 ## Data Availability